 The directors and officers of Advantage may, from time to time, be involved in the business and operations of other issuers, in which case a conflict may arise.
 The ABCA provides that in the event a director has an interest in a contract or proposed contract or agreement, the director shall disclose his interest in such contract or agreement and shall refrain from voting on any matter in respect of such contract or agreement unless otherwise provided under the ABCA.
 To the extent that conflicts of interests arise, such conflicts will be resolved in accordance with the provisions of the ABCA.

-As at March 3, 2016, other than as disclosed herein, the Corporation was not aware of any existing or potential material conflicts of interest between the Corporation and a subsidiary of the Corporation and a director or officer of the Corporation or of a subsidiary of the Corporation.
+As at March 2, 2017, other than as disclosed herein, the Corporation was not aware of any existing or potential material conflicts of interest between the Corporation and a director or officer of the Corporation.

 DIVIDEND POLICY